NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

         // reset the search index of `attribute2` in the attribute cache
         // using AttrCacheTable::resetSearchIndex()

-        // this loop is to get every record of the srcRelation2 which satisfies the following condition:
+        // this loop is to get every record of the srcRelation2 which satisfies
+        //the following condition:
         // record1.attribute1 = record2.attribute2 (i.e. Equi-Join condition)
+        while (BlockAccess::search(
-        while (BlockAccess::search(srcRelId2, record2, attribute2, record1[attrCatEntry1.offset], EQ) == SUCCESS) {
+            srcRelId2, record2, attribute2, record1[attrCatEntry1.offset], EQ
+        ) == SUCCESS ) {

-            // copy srcRelation1's and srcRelation2's attribute values(except for attribute2 in rel2) from
+            // copy srcRelation1's and srcRelation2's attribute values(except
-            // record1 and record2 to targetRecord
+            // for attribute2 in rel2) from record1 and record2 to targetRecord
-            // (iterate offset from 0 to numOfAttributes1-1 in record1 and 0 to numOfAttributes2-1 in record2

-            // insert the current record into the target relation by calling BlockAccess::insert()
+            // insert the current record into the target relation by calling
+            // BlockAccess::insert()

-            // if insert fails (insert should fail only due to DISK being FULL) {
+            if(/* insert fails (insert should fail only due to DISK being FULL) */) {

-                // close the target relation by calling OpenRelTable::closeRel() of Cache layer
+                // close the target relation by calling OpenRelTable::closeRel()
-                // delete targetRelation (by calling Schema::deleteRel() of Schema layer) return E_DISKFULL;
+                // delete targetRelation (by calling Schema::deleteRel())
+                return E_DISKFULL;
             }
         }
     }

-    // close the target relation by calling OpenRelTable::closeRel() of Cache layer
+    // close the target relation by calling OpenRelTable::closeRel() return SUCCESS;
-    // return SUCCESS;
 }
 ```